Infineon/amazon-freertos/vendors/infineon/boards/xmc4700_relaxkit/README.md

 ## 1.1	Revision History (Version, Date, Description of change)
 1.0 - 16 Sep 2020 - First version.
+1.1 - 28 Oct 2020 - Minor corrections for the git clone path

 # 2: Overview
 The XMC4700 device is a member of the XMC4000 family of microcontrollers based on the ARM Cortex-M4 processor core.
 The growing complexity of today's energy efficient embedded control applications are demanding microcontroller solutions with higher performance CPU cores featuring DSP and FPU capabilities.The XMC4700 family of microcontrollers take advantage of Infineon's decades of experience in the industrial market to provide an optimized solution to meet the performance challenges of today's embedded control applications.